tigerconnect/desktop-app/README.md

 `--force-run`
 * Runs the application after installation is complete.
 * This option has no effect on the one-click installer unless `/silent` is also passed, since the one-click installer will automatically run the application after installation is complete.
-* This option has no effect on the Admin installer.
+* This option cannot be used on the Admin installer unless `/silent` is also passed.

 `/run-at-login=true`
 * If `true` (the default setting for the Single-Click installer):